Register-Dependent Variability of Pitch and Amplitude Control in Singers

 A Non-Inferiority Randomized Controlled Clinical Trial Comparing Interpersonal Therapy to Exposure Therapy for PTSD Consequent to Military Sexual Trauma (MST) in Male and Female Military Personnel and Veterans

-The purpose of this study is to compare two kinds of therapy for post-traumatic stress disorder (PTSD): exposure therapy (ET) and interpersonal psychotherapy (IPT).
-The results of this study will allow us to see if IPT and ET are equally effective in treating PTSD due to military sexual trauma, with the long-term goal of making PTSD treatment effective for as many people as possible.
+The purpose of this study is to compare two kinds of therapy for post-traumatic stress disorder (PTSD) due to MST: prolonged exposure therapy (PE) and interpersonal psychotherapy (IPT).
+The results of this study will allow us to see if IPT and PE are equally effective in treating PTSD due to military sexual trauma, with the long-term goal of making PTSD treatment effective for as many people as possible.

 Efficacy of Biomarker-Guided rTMS for Treatment Resistant Depression

 Depression is the second leading cause of disability worldwide, due partly to the fact that existing antidepressants are not effective for all patients and it is often challenging to match individual patients to the treatments that are most likely to help them.
 This study will test a new strategy for using fMRI brain scans to predict antidepressant response and assist clinicians in choosing antidepressant treatments.
 Transcranial magnetic stimulation targeting one of two depression-related brain areas is most likely to benefit an individual patient.